Busways extends service operations to South Australia, appointed new operator of Adelaide’s Outer South contract

 “Following our transition into Sydney’s biggest metropolitan contract, Region 1 in Sydney’s west, we increased customer satisfaction by 19% in the seven years since transitioning in 2013.”

-Right now, Busways is focused on a smooth transition of Outer South services on 1st July 2020.
+Right now, Busways is focused on a smooth transition of Outer South services in July.

 “We’ll be doing everything we can to ensure a positive experience in July, leveraging our previous successful transitions to coordinate a process that is welcoming and easy for transitioning employees and delivers seamless service continuity for the community.”